How To Calculate Deep Cycle Battery Amp Hours

 Power Your System with the Right Battery Bank

-• Series: Adds voltage, same amp hours.
-Example: Two 12V 100Ah batteries = 24V 100Ah.
+• Series: Increases voltage while amp hours remain unchanged.
+Example: Two 12V 100Ah batteries in series form a 24V 100Ah system.

 Battery Bank Configurations Refer